Growth of Schreier graphs of automaton groups: A generalization of Theorem

 Let $L$ be the upper bound on the length of cycles in $\A(G)$.
-Just to notice, in general, we cannot pass to a power of the alphabet to transform every cycle into a loop, i.e., to make $L=1$, as was possible in the case of polynomial automata.
+Note that in general we cannot pass to a power of the alphabet to transform every cycle into a loop, i.e., to make $L=1$, as was possible in the case of polynomial automata.

 Further, we will use the fact proved in Lemma~\ref{lemma_cycles_are_loops_generalized}, that if $g\in G_k$ for $k\geq 1$ is circuit and $g|_v=g$ then $g|_u\in G_{k-1}$ for every $u\in X^{|v|}$, $u\neq v$, and the length of $g|_u$ with respect to $S_{k-1}$ is not greater than the length of $g$ with respect to~$S_k$.